c0ded00d1e12/ecen224/_programming-assignments/bomb-lab.md

 ### Download Instructions
-I will post the website to download the assignment and view the scoreboard on Learning Suite.
+Go to the Bomb Lab assignment in the LearningSuite schedule.
+There you will find links to the assignment and the scoreboard.

 ## Introduction